 The basic chemistry equations you need for using a flame photometer

 When using a flame photometer, you will eventually reach a stage where using mathematics is unavoidable.
-This handy guide should help you fix any issues which may arise, with information about the most commonly needed general chemistry equations for flame photometry.
+This handy guide should help you fix any issues which may arise, with information about the most basic needs in general chemistry equations for flame photometry.

 How does concentration change with dilution?